SAP-samples/sap-tech-bytes/README.md

   - In this SAP Tech Byte I will describe how to run a UI5 app with an express server and deploy it to the Cloud Foundry environment.
 You might wonder why one should use express to serve a UI5 app instead of using the UI5 Tooling (e.g. running “ui5 serve”, which ...
 - [SAP Tech Bytes: btp CLI - new home for configuration](https://blogs.sap.com/?p=1492643) by DJ Adams (Thu Feb 17 2022)
   - Be informed about updates to where the btp CLI configuration is stored by default.
 This post relates directly to the SAP Tech Bytes: btp CLI – managing configuration post, and provides a brief update to the information in there.
 Latest version Since that post, the btp CLI has gone through ...
-- [SAP Tech Bytes: SAP HANA / CAP Access Tables from a Different Schema](https://blogs.sap.com/?p=1471463) by Thomas Jung (Fri Jan 14 2022)
-  - Introduction I read on social media about a New Year’s resolution idea: instead of answering questions sent in direct communication, write the response as a blog post and send the requester a link to the post.
-It sounds like a great idea to better utilize time and share knowledge so ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos